SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 Selling a Vehicle on Planned Non-Operation Status

-- Explain any restrictions on driving the vehicle before new registration
+- Explain any restrictions on driving the vehicle before new registration is issued.

-- Provide documentation showing the official non-operational status
+- Provide documentation showing the official non-operational status.

-- Inform the buyer of additional steps they’ll need to take to register an inactive vehicle
+- Tell the buyer about the extra steps they’ll need to take to put the car back on the road.

-The buyer typically needs to pay registration fees, possibly including some back fees, and may need to complete safety or emissions testing before putting the vehicle back on the road.
+The buyer will typically need to pay registration fees, possibly including back fees, and may need to pass a safety or emissions test before the car can be registered again.

 Registration vs. Title: A Seller’s Guide